Lexington Mesothelioma Lawyer

 By the late 19th century, asbestos-related products were used in many Lexington factories, especially those with steam engines and heavy machinery.

-By 1870, as electricity was being introduced into communities, asbestos was also used to construct and operate power plants in Lexington.
+By 1870, as electricity was introduced into communities, asbestos was also used to construct and operate power plants in Lexington.

 - Roofing and siding shingles